-Pre-marketing is defined as providing information or communication, direct or indirect, on investment strategies or investment ideas by an AIFM or on its behalf to investors to test their interest in an AIF that is not yet established.
-Such pre-marketing is subject to a notification requirement by the relevant AIFM to the CSSF within two weeks of it having begun pre-marketing.
+However, a pre-marketing regime will be introduced by the implementation of Directive (EU) 2019/1160 on cross-border distributions of collective investment funds into Luxembourg law, which should enter into force on 2 August 2021.
+Henceforth, pre-marketing will be defined as providing information or communication, direct or indirect, on investment strategies or investment ideas by an AIFM or on its behalf to investors to test their interest in an AIF which is not yet established.
+Such pre-marketing will be subject to a notification requirement by the relevant AIFM to the CSSF within two weeks of it having begun pre-marketing.
 In addition, such pre-marketing cannot be a substitute for marketing in that it must not amount to distributing subscription documents or be sufficient to allow investors to commit to acquiring shares of the relevant AIF.
-Furthermore, if draft offering documents are provided, pre-marketing has to include a note that it should not be understood to be an offer to subscribe, and that its content is preliminary and cannot be relied upon.
+Furthermore, if draft offering documents are provided, it has to include a note that it should not be understood to be an offer to subscribe, and that its content is preliminary and cannot be relied upon.